Grools/grools-application/README.md

 popd
 ```

-The executable jar file will be located into `grools-application/build/libs/` directory
+The executable jar file will be located in `grools-application/build/libs/` directory